Extremal values of the Sackin tree balance index: Preliminaries

 So now we have $\mathcal{S}(T)=\bar{\mathcal{S}}(T)$, and next we show that $\mathcal{S}(T)=\widetilde{\mathcal{S}}(T)$.
 We have The latter equality is due to the fact that the only leaf belonging to a subtree rooted at a leaf is the leaf itself, so as we have $n$ leaves, this gives $n$ summands that contribute 1 to the sum.
 Now recall that $n_\rho = n$, so this leads to This completes the proof.

 \end{proof}

-So because Definitions \ref{sackin}, \ref{sackinalternative} and \ref{mike} are equivalent, we do not have to distinguish between them and use them interchangeably.
-In fact, we will focus on in this manuscript mainly on the first two definitions.
+So because Definitions \ref{sackin}, \ref{sackinalternative} and \ref{mike} are equivalent, we do not have to distinguish between them and will use them interchangeably.
+In fact, we will focus in this manuscript mainly on second definition.

 The normalized Sackin index, however, is a modification of the Sackin index whenever trees with different numbers of leaves are considered, because the ranking induced by the normalized Sackin index can even reverse the ranking induced by the Sackin index.
 For instance, consider the two trees $T_1=T_{37}^{cat}$, i.e. the caterpillar tree with 37 leaves, and $T_2=T_{9}^{bal}$ the fully balanced tree with $2^9=512$ leaves.
-Then, it can easily be verified that we have $\mathcal{S}(T_1)=702 < 4608=\mathcal{S}(T_2)$, but $\widehat{\mathcal{S}}(T_1)\approx 18.97 > 9 =\widehat{\mathcal{S}}(T_2)$.\footnote{Note that these numbers can also be verified later on by using Propositions \ref{sackinCat} and \ref{sackinBal}.} In fact, this ranking modification is no artifact but the very purpose of the normalization: The effect that many leaves automatically may lead to more `imbalance' shall be eliminated.
+Then, it can easily be verified that we have $\mathcal{S}(T_1)=702 < 4608=\mathcal{S}(T_2)$, but $\widehat{\mathcal{S}}(T_1)\approx 18.97 > 9 =\widehat{\mathcal{S}}(T_2)$.\footnote{Note that these numbers can also be verified later on by using Theorems \ref{thm_sackinCat} and \ref{thm_twodepthsminNEW}.} In fact, this ranking modification is no artifact but the very purpose of the normalization: The effect that many leaves automatically may lead to more `imbalance' shall be eliminated.
 So in fact, $\mathcal{S}$ and $\widehat{\mathcal{S}}$ can be very different -- but only when different leaf numbers are considered!
 As long as $n$ is fixed, the induced rankings of the two indices are of course equivalent, and in this case, $\widehat{\mathcal{S}}$ is just $\mathcal{S}$ divided by the constant factor $n$.
 So when we discuss for instance the question how many trees with $n$ leaves exist that have maximal or minimal Sackin index, the answers for $\mathcal{S}$ and $\widehat{\mathcal{S}}$ will be the same.

-Therefore, as this is sufficient for the number of minima and maxima, we focus in this manuscript on Definitions \ref{sackin} and \ref{sackinalternative}.
+Therefore, as this is sufficient for the numbers of minima and maxima, we focus in this manuscript on Definition \ref{sackinalternative}.

+However, before we can proceed with the results concerning the Sackin index, we need to introduce one more concept, which is closely related to Definition \ref{sackinalternative}.

+\begin{definition} Let $T$ be a rooted tree with $n$ leaves.
+Then, we set . $i(T)$ is then called the \emph{total internal path length} of $T$. \end{definition}

+The following simple lemma has been stated already in \cite[p.400]{knuth1} (using different notation), but without a formal proof, so that we briefly prove it before we turn our attention to the extremal values of the Sackin index.